-- To apply for non-probationary status, faculty members must fulfill the following: - Meet all educational standards as stated in 3.1 Section B. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in section 3.2 during his/her probationary period. - Submit a written request to the Dean to move to non-probationary status, which must be approved by the Provost and President. - A provisional/probationary faculty shall not be renewed at the end of the provisional period unless the President approves removal from provisional status.
-The President's approval is typically based on recommendations and approvals from the Department Chair, the Dean and the Provost.
+To apply for non-probationary status, faculty members must fulfill the following:

+- Meet all educational standards as stated in 3.1 Section B. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in section 3.2 during his/her probationary period. - Submit a written request to the Dean to move to non-probationary status.
+This form and letters of recommendation written by the faculty member's Chair, Dean and the Provost are then submitted to the President. - A provisional/probationary faculty shall not be renewed at the end of the provisional period unless the President approves removal from provisional status.
+The President's approval is typically based on recommendations from the Department Chair, the Dean and the Provost.